stahlhut-consider-it/linkedin_scraper/README.md

 This is the small paragraph about the person

 #### `experiences`
 This is the past experiences they have.
-A list of `linkedin_scraper.scraper.Experience`
+A list of `linkedin_scraper.objects.Experience`

 #### `educations`
 This is the past educations they have.
-A list of `linkedin_scraper.scraper.Education`
+A list of `linkedin_scraper.objects.Education`

 #### `interests`
 This is the interests they have.
-A list of `linkedin_scraper.scraper.Interest`
+A list of `linkedin_scraper.objects.Interest`

 #### `accomplishment`
 This is the accomplishments they have.
-A list of `linkedin_scraper.scraper.Accomplishment`
+A list of `linkedin_scraper.objects.Accomplishment`

 #### `company`
 This the most recent company or institution they have worked at.